whelamc/MyPage/README.md

 - CSS3

 Leveraged the latest web technologies with a lot of ES6+ syntax, ensuring the website has high compatibility and scalability.

+## Serverless And Code Repo

+Below is the main serverless used in this project:

+- Cloudflare Worker
+- Cloudflare Pages
+- Github
+- iOS Shortcut

 ## Key Features